MV10/mv10.github.io/_posts/2018-01-26-signoutasync-and-identity-server-cookies.md

 The trick to IdP migration is to identify a common factor between the IdPs, and for all practical purposes, that factor will be the user's email address.
 Certain standards bodies state that email should not be treated as a unique identifier, but in the real world, if your site doesn't know your user's email address, your users probably aren't doing much that is interesting anyway.
 Important features like password reset treat email as sufficiently secure and unique, so it's a pretty safe assumption for IdP migration, too -- just be _certain_ your users understand that, as well.

 As stated earlier, the solution is simple.
 When a logged-in user indicates a desire to migrate their account to a new IdP, drop a flag in the database, logout the user, and send them back to the login page.
 The account is migrated during the new login flow.
-Somewhere in that process, explain that they need only login again with their new IdP, and that both IdPs must reference the same email address.
-Additionally, the user can cancel this change by logging into the same IdP again.
+Somewhere in that process, explain that they need only login with their new IdP, and that both IdPs must reference the same email address.
+Additionally, the user can cancel this change by logging into the original IdP again.

 While processing the login, the new IdP will appear to be a new account.
 In that case, check the database for a different user with the same email address (something you should guard against anyway), and if _that_ user account has the "migrate" flag (we actually use a `CryptoRandom` code, an expiration, and some other safety-features), drop the old IdP and substitute the new one, and skip the new-account creation.